Cairo to Beirut: Everything You Need to Know

 well.
 Also check out the Palace

-of Beit El Din
+of Beit El Din, where an

 annual summer concert series features some of the best-known Arab musicians from